 - Guidance from CRE Research staff to complete your project every step of the way;

-- A bound copy of your research paper, which will also be published on CRE’s website and included in our Research Hub.
+- A bound copy of your research paper (if you produce a paper), which will also be published on CRE’s website and included in our Research Hub.

 What we need from you:

-- A filled out application form (below) submitted by October 29, 2021
+- A filled out the application form (below) submitted by July 29, 2022

 - Including your research statement and a brief description of your topic OR;